hyf1888/JustLend-DAO-Doc/docs/getting_started/concepts/SBMV2.md

 JustLend DAO V2 is a fully upgraded decentralized lending protocol built on the TRON network.
-The JustLend DAO V2 adopts an **Isolated Margin mechanism** with a **dual-layer** structure of Vaults and Markets, and introduces the AdaptiveCurve Interest Rate Model (IRM).
+The JustLend DAO V2 adopts an **isolated-lending model** with a **dual-layer** structure of Vaults and Markets, and introduces the AdaptiveCurve Interest Rate Model (IRM).
 This new design aims to provide higher capital efficiency for depositors and borrowers while ensuring a robust risk isolation framework.

 ## Protocol Architecture